hasindu2008/slow5/docs/index.md

 # SLOW5 Ecosystem

-Here we keeps track of all the links/pages associated with SLOW5 ecosystem in a single place.
-Select a category:
+Here we keep track of all the links/pages associated with SLOW5 ecosystem in a single place.
+Click on a category:

 - [SLOW5 specification](https://hasindu2008.github.io/slow5specs)
 - [Software libraries](libs.md)